netlify-templates/auto-annotated-portfolio/README.md

 ## Next Steps

-Here are a few suggestions on what to do next if you're new to Stackbit:
+Here are a few suggestions on what to do next if you're new to Netlify Create:

 - Learn [how Netlify Create works](https://docs.netlify.com/create/concepts/how-create-works/)
 - Follow the [_Getting Started_ tutorial](https://docs.netlify.com/create/get-started/nextjs-markdown/)